A View of Healthcare Costs from the Inside

 Most people will tell you that health care in the US is expensive.
 We Americans spend more money per person on health care than anyone, anywhere else.
 But people don’t agree on why our health care is so expensive.
 Is it because of all the new technology we use in health care?
 Or is it because too many lawyers are suing doctors?
 Do we over-utilize our resources?
 Do we have too many government regulations or maybe too few?
 Is our health care “market” too free or not free enough?
 Or, is it just because we have the best health care in the world and that’s the price we pay for being so healthy?

 Contradictory though they are, each of these arguments seems to have passionate champions with copious amount of their own “evidence.”
 So, who’s right?
-About four years ago I decided to see what I could do to find out.
+About five years ago I decided to see what I could do to find out.

 My approach to the problem was unusual.
 Most people studying health care are external experts who look from the outside in.
 Since I’m a practicing physician, I could go from the inside out.
 Instead of trying to address any of the above arguments, I decided I would try answer what I thought was an obvious question that no one else appeared to be asking: What do all the products of health care actually cost?
 How much does an x-ray really cost?
 A CT scan or an MRI?
 Are all prescription medications really expensive?
 How much do they really cost?

 Even though these might seem like obvious questions, very few people appear to know the answers.
 Almost no one, including most doctors, has the slightest idea what much of what we do actually costs.
 So I started looking at the problem privately: myself, my patients, the other physicians in my area.